aireuhl/i_e/about.md

   media_alignment: Left
   media:
     image: "/uploads/2018/12/10/0002.jpg"
+    alt_text: 'A black-and-white digital scan of the Treaty with the Apache from 1852.
+      There are multiple pieces of paper evident, placed on top of each other.
+The treaty is in the upper part of the image and reveals, in its center, a series of signatures in different kinds of script. '
   headline: "<strong>About us...</strong>"
   content: 'Imperial Eyes was built and designed by two settlers of European descent.
     Asa Wilder is a third generation American who grew up in traditional Osage territory.